RunestoneInteractive/RunestoneServer/README.rst

 Enable Bug Reporting on Github
 ------------------------------

-The Runestone server now has a controller to allow users to enter bug reports without needing a github account.
+The Runestone server now has a controller to allow users to enter bug reports without needing a Github account.
 But for this to work you will need to configure ``settings.github_token`` in ``models/1.py``

 Creating Your Own Textbook
 --------------------------